What is Successful Digital Marketing?

 “What does success look like?”

-It’s an important question we ask all our clients in every early discovery workshop or product roadmapping session.
+It’s an important question we ask clients in every discovery workshop or product roadmapping session.
 Success in digital marketing can mean different things to different stakeholders within and outside of your organization.

 For example, sustainable digital marketing success focuses on measurable, long-term practices driven by continuous improvement for campaigns that serve multiple stakeholders, including the environment.
 Hence, it is critical to create consensus early on about what success looks like and how you will measure it over time.

-Most organizations focus their digital marketing efforts around improving the performance of a website, social profile, or online campaign.
+Most organizations address digital marketing challenges by improving the performance of a website, social profile, or online campaign.
 While this approach is essential to any digital strategy, the definition of successful digital marketing shouldn’t be limited to only these things.

 In fact, there are several facets of any organization that can be improved through digital marketing.
 Your definition of success should be tailored to your organization, just like your digital activities should be tailored to your needs and available resources.